 - Status – Active means the business is in Good Standing with the Secretary of State and all reports and filing fees are up to date

 - Type of LLC – Corporation, Limited Liability Company.
 Etc.

 - Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal, or tax notice need to be sent to the business.
 This is often one of the owners, and if their home address is used, that address becomes public information.
 Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t listed.

-- Principal Office – This could by the actual address of the business entity or it could be an address where the business records are stored.
+- Principal Office – This could be the business entity’s actual address, or it could be an address where the business records are stored.